kr2792/Auth0-SAML/README.md

 # shibboleth-test
 Auth0 SAML configuration.
-Download project, run *yarn* to install node packages, then run *yarn start* to start the program.
+Download project, run *yarn* to install node packages.
+You'll have to create an env.local file with variables called *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
+You need to leave then undefined, as they required values from the service provider Auth0.

 ## Create Auth0 Tenant